ecatmur/triliteral/README.txt

 Words may have more or fewer than 3 consonants, subject to implementation limits.
 Consecutive long vowels are permitted but only the first in each position contribute to the stem; any following contribute only to gematria.
 For example, *gematria* is parsed as *-GeMaT(ria)* i.e. root *GMT* and stem *-ea*, where *-* designates an empty position.
-The observant will note that this means that any text (for example, this document) can be parsed as a Triliteral program, and that any positive number can be entered; however, Triliteral implementations are required only to support values up to the largest that can be entered without repeated long vowels; for example, *ipitz* in Latin script (gematria 1000); likewise יציציץ (1110) in Hebrew and ﻱﻍﻱﻍﻱﻍ (3030) in Arabic.
+The observant will note that this means that any text (for example, this document) can be parsed as a Triliteral program, and that any positive number can be entered; however, Triliteral implementations are required only to support values up to the largest that can be entered without repeated long vowels; for example, *ithithitz* in Latin script (gematria 1630); likewise יציציץ (1110) in Hebrew and ﻱﻍﻱﻍﻱﻍ (3030) in Arabic.

 As with any Forth, program execution begins with (every) data stack empty and proceeds by reading one word at a time from the source file, parsing it (into root and stem), and executing it.
 Data elements are Triliteral words, or the empty word (reading from an empty stack produces the empty word, so DUPing an empty stack is an easy way to produce a zero).